 In each case, the ReTurn team works to help a congregation move forward in their relationship with God.
 In most cases, ReTurn helps congregations and leaders return to a place where God and his purposes are central to the life and ministry of the church.
-Therefore, while pointing a church forward, we always point backwards.
-We call people to return to a place of intimacy with God and community with each other.
+Therefore, while pointing a church forward, they also always point backwards.
+They call people to return to a place of intimacy with God and community with each other.

-We unashamedly call leaders and congregations to the healing lifestyle of repentance that exalts the Lordship of Christ and liberates people from the heavy yokes and uneasy burdens of the other gods that can so easily creep into local churches.
+The ReTurn team unashamedly call leaders and congregations to the healing lifestyle of repentance that exalts the Lordship of Christ and liberates people from the heavy yokes and uneasy burdens of the other gods that can so easily creep into church life.

-We are a team of church revitalization experts who help bring restoration to churches in transition by returning churches and leaders to a place of intimacy with God, community with each other, and missional ministry.
-Through leading both workshops and long-term partnerships with individual churches, we work with leaders and congregations who are aware of their need for change and are committed to healing and growth.
+The ReTurn team's church revitalization experts help bring restoration to churches by working with leaders and congregations who are aware of their need for change and are committed to healing and growth.
+They do this through both workshops and long-term partnerships with individual churches.

-Coaching: In addition to personally serving as interim pastors, ReTurn staff also coach interim pastors and interventionists in both individual churches and denominations.
+- Coaching - In addition to personally serving as interim pastors, ReTurn staff coach interim pastors and interventionists in both individual churches and denominations.

-We serve the kinds of churches that have...
+They serve the kinds of churches that have:

 ReTurn is not for every congregation that finds itself in times of difficulty.
 A congregation must be willing to surrender to God’s purposes and make some tough decisions.
 As the process of rehabilitation and renewal lasts anywhere from three to eighteen months, ReTurn staff work with leaders and congregations who are aware of their need for change and are committed to long-term healing.